-Credit and debit cards are a popular way to make online payments, but they aren’t the only cashless option.
+Credit and debit cards are a popular way to make online payments, but they aren’t the only cashless payment options.
 Here are a few other kinds of cashless transactions that are widely utilised in India:

 E-wallets are a popular mode of online payment, with PayTM and MobiKwik being the most widely used providers.
 The user should register their mobile number with the app and link their credit or debit card(s) to make payments.
 Users should also provide their KYC details to make payments through the digital wallets.
 KYC is a verification process set up by the Reserve Bank of India, which requires firms to collect information from their customers including their identification details and biometrics.
 E-wallets can be used in places that debit/credit cards can’t, as not a lot of small businesses invest in card machines.

 Most of the larger banks offer banking apps, with which business owners can transfer funds between bank accounts instantly.
 They can also view their account balance and transaction history at any time.

 This system enables instant transfers of funds between bank accounts.
 Users can send and receive funds once they provide bank details like their account number, IFSC code, and mobile number.